 Finally, plan out your changes over a period of time.
 One of the scariest things about giving up control is worrying that you’ll make things worse.
 You can prevent that with proper planning.

 Managing control over your business is complicated.
-But if you harness your need for control, build a great team, and let them do their jobs, together you’ll make your company great.
+But if you harness your need for control, build a great team, delegate, and let them do their jobs, together you’ll make your company great.
 Then you’ll be a reformed control freak – at least a bit.